herbie/herbie/README.md

 entities.
 * It's built with _Django_ and comes with a simple API to create business entities.
 * The _json-schema_ integration allows you to define custom schema definitions which Herbie uses to validate the entities.
-* By default, Herbie uses _Kafka_ to provide _event streams_ — your services can subscribe to these event streams and find out when a certain entity-type is updated.
+* By default, we provide support for _Kafka_ or _Google Pub/Sub_ to provide _event streams_ — your services can subscribe to these event streams and find out when a certain entity-type is updated.

     However, you don't have to use Kafka - you can also update Herbie to [use your preferred messaging system](#changing-the-messaging-system).